danielbarry/git-page/readme.md

 ## Future Planned Features

+* Bypass CLI wrapper - Running a process from within Java is quite slow, especially when the data we are retrieving is quite simple.
+It should be possible to write a very basic read-only Git client for retrieving the data of interest.
 * Display (text-based) files - Attempt to display human read-able files in the browser, otherwise offer the ability to view them raw.
 * Ability to download a snapshot of the repository - This would likely be